PatternAgents/QuadroOLED/README.md

 ---------------------------------------
 ## QuadroOLED Applications <a name="QuadroOLED_Applications"/>

-* OLED to Trigger (Drum Piezo or other Human Interface)
+* OLED Display for QuadroTeenia
-* Add-on board for QuadroTeenia (OLED I/O and Trigger I/O)
+* Add-on board for QuadroTeenia

 ---------------------------------------
 ## QuadroOLED Status <a name="QuadroOLED_Status"/>